vanisbala/randomballmove/README.md

   It moves the given number of randomly colored balls within the targetted area.

 **What I Learned**
+- How to access CSS style properties in JS
+- Accessing values from HTML form elements
+- Create an array of objects and use it in functions
-- How to use setInterval() for continuous movement of Pac-Man
+- How to use setTimeout() in a recursive way for continuous ball movement
-- How to stop setInterval()

 ## Description
 - It creates the number of balls given.